Robert Dennis Owchinko

 - Debut September 25, 1976

 - Born January 1, 1955 in Detroit, MI USA

 Bob Owchinko pitched ten years in the majors, first as a starter and then as a reliever.

-He was a teammate of Dave Winfield and Ozzie Smith at San Diego, a teammate of Rickey Henderson on the 1981 Oakland Athletics who won their division and the division series that year, and he was a reliever on the 1984 Cincinnati Reds when Pete Rose became the player-manager.
+He was a teammate of Dave Winfield and Ozzie Smith with the San Diego Padres, a teammate of Rickey Henderson on the Oakland Athletics of 1981 who won their division and the division series that year, and he was a reliever on the Cincinnati Reds in 1984 when Pete Rose became the player-manager.

 He helped Team USA win the Silver Medal in the 1975 Pan American Games, leading the event with 3 wins and 28 strikeouts.
 In the 1976 College World Series, Eastern Michigan University was matched up in a game against Arizona State University.
-Owchinko, who had been drafted in the first round by the San Diego Padres, was matched up against Floyd Bannister, who had also been drafted in the first round by the Houston Astros.
+Owchinko, who had been drafted in the first round by the San Diego Padres, faced Floyd Bannister, who had been drafted first overall by the Houston Astros.
 Eastern Michigan won the pitching duel 2-1, being helped by a home run from Glenn Gulliver.
 Source: The College World Series: A History, 1947-2003.